yuxshao/learn-gamedev/Introduction to Game Development.md

 <a href="#top" class="top" id="table-of-contents">Top</a>
 # Table of Contents

-### TODO
-talk about the hassles of the sprite editor in mac

-separator

 -	[Level 1: General Intro to Game Design and Programming](#level1)
 	-	[1.1 Game Design considerations](#game-design-considerations)
 		-	[1.1.1 What makes a good game?](#What-makes-a-good-game)